All Episodes

 steve pieczenik

-These poor kids were never killed.
+These poor kids who were never killed, who were never present.

-He used all these female executives who'd been in Texas in your area, Mr. Gene Rosen, Susan Collins, who wrote 100 games, and there's, what, 600 million who wrote this type of scenario.
+And he created a total absurd scenario which made no sense, had no credibility, was inconsistent, used all these theme executives who've been in Texas, in your area, Mr. Gene Rosen, Susan Collins, who wrote 100 games and is worth 600 million, who wrote this type of scenario.

-And you know I'm not an optimist.
+And you know, I'm not an optimist.

 I'm a realist.